 After living for 40+ years in New York, we are grateful to finally live in a place that provides close-to-home access to quality.
 In NYC's "food swamps", good-quality grocers are rarely near public transportation, and it is almost impossible to find three high-quality supermarkets in one area.
 Prague is marvelous!

-In Prague, it was super-easy for us.
-We liked the electricity provider that the previous tenant used, so he transferred the account to us.
+As I mentioned in my prior blog post, our apartment's previous tenant was nice to tell us about the electricity provider and TV/internet provider that he used.
+We liked that electricity provider, so he transferred the account to us.
 (Costs are already included in our rent as an approximation, and we may get a refund or pay more at the end of our lease).
 We also liked his TV/internet provider, and they have an office in British Quarter.

 In Prague, Vodaphone outclasses anything in America and provides fiber-optic internet with speeds up to 10 Gigabits per second (Gbps).
 Their technology uses light to transmit data as fast as 70% the speed of light, 100-times faster than traditional copper cables.
 Data is more secure with fiber optic cables, which don’t carry electrical signals and are almost impossible to tap into.
 Fiber is immune to temperature changes, severe weather, and moisture, all of which disrupt the connectivity of copper cables.